-shaft power measured according to manufacturer's recommendations and RPM of the main engine; and that the values given in the electric power table are in accordance with those specified in 2.6.18.2.
+shaft power measured according to manufacturer's recommendations and RPM of the main engine; and that the values given in the electric power table are in accordance with those specified in 2.6.27.2.

-2.6.19.3 The shipyard shall develop power curves based on the measured ship speed and the measured output of the main engine at sea trial.
+2.6.28.3 The shipyard shall develop power curves based on the measured ship speed and the measured output of the main engine at sea trial.
 Then the shipyard shall compare the power curves obtained as a result of the sea trial and the estimated power curves at the design stage.
-In case differences are observed, the attained EEDI shall be recalculated, as necessary, in accordance with the conditions in 4.3.8 of IMO Guidelines specified in 2.6.17.
+In case differences are observed, the attained EEDI shall be recalculated, as necessary, in accordance with the conditions in 4.3.8 of IMO Guidelines specified in 2.6.26 of this Part.